zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 We upload **Matlab/Simulink** source code for **simulation** and **Python/ROS** code package for **experimental validation** in this webpage link to enhance the instructions on the relationship between theoretical contribution and further verification according to the reviewers' suggestions for our revised version with a submission ID **CYB-E-2026-04-1374** in **IEEE Transactions on Cybernetics**. <br/>

+**Note : Source code and instructions for the first revision under Revised & Resubmit decision can be accessed at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>

 This link demonstrates the proposed control approach for the formation control issue of uncrewed aerial vehicle (UAV) teams. <br/>

 To address the reviewer's comments, the logical connection between theory and validation has been strengthened.
 The narrative follows a systematic progression. <br/>